 The law presents a wonderful opportunity for individuals to utilize their IRAs creatively to accomplish their philanthropic objectives.

-Sample letters to send to your IRA administrator may be found here:
+Sample letters to send to your IRA administrator and check list may be found here: